OdinsHat/tyre-label-generator/README.md

 phpunit tests/
 ```

+You can also run the composer scripts `analyze` and `fix` with the first being the Psalm (PHP-Stan on steroids)
+and the second being PHPCSFixer.

 ## Usage

 There are multiple methods implemented in the class and you can use whichever suits yur needs most.